What is CIRE? Canada's New Investment Rep Exam Explained

 CIRO structures the exam around nine competency elements.
 Here's the complete breakdown:

 Element 7 (Securities & Products) tests your understanding of what you're actually selling.
 Equities, fixed income, mutual funds, ETFs, structured products.
 How they work.
 What risks they carry.
 When they're appropriate.
 When they're not.
-This is the broadest content area.
+That last part is where the exam lives — matching the right product to the right client.

 The remaining elements aren't unimportant, but they're smaller targets.
 Element 8 (Derivatives) only carries 6 questions.
 If you're time-constrained, that's not where you spend your weeks.